The Legend of the Chitauri [Fiction Paranormal Story]

 Three Chitauri in tight-fitting silver overalls and five Grey Alien beings were gathered around the table.
 They observed Martina and the tall Chitauri in the center just before Martina’s head pulled out a large, shiny surgical instrument.

 John heard Martina scream out loud in agony.
 Before Amarri could grab him, he had already run into the room.
-The five Grey Beings hurried out of the room into one of the cave tunnels.
+The five Greys hurried out of the room into one of the cave tunnels.
 The three Chitauri, however, didn’t budge.

 They looked at John with intense displeasure and malice.